Free MCAT® Practice Questions

 (Choice B) The slower speeds of trains in America compared to those in Europe are due to safety issues with American trains.
 Paragraph 3 states that “in America…both the trains themselves and the infrastructure to support them have simply been allowed to fall behind,” whereas “[i]n much of Europe it is common for trains to travel at close to 200 miles per hour.”
 Accordingly, if American trains are unable to safely match the speed of European trains, this fact would be consistent with the author’s descriptions of American and European trains.
 Thus, safety concerns about American trains would support the author’s argument that America’s railways should be updated to match their faster and safer European counterparts.

 (Choice C) The primary use of existing American trains is the transport of freight rather than passengers.
-The author argues that “[a] high-speed passenger rail system would dramatically transform American life, as travel between cities and states would become quicker and more convenient, encouraging commerce, business, and tourism” (Paragraph 4).
+The author argues that “[a] high-speed passenger rail system would dramatically transform American life as travel between cities and states became quicker and more convenient, encouraging commerce, business, and tourism” (Paragraph 4).
 If the primary use of existing American trains is the transport of freight rather than passengers, that fact would suggest a current lack of passenger trains.
 Therefore, this statement would likely support rather than challenge the author’s argument about the value of building a high-speed rail system in America.

-MCAT Question Types You Will Encounter On The Exam
+BUY NOWMCAT Question Types You Will Encounter On The Exam

 Passage-Based MCAT Questions